warehouse-web/warehouse/src/pages/shop/2020-04-11-mode-and-mode-7-‘d-k-lookbook-2019’.md

       *Mode and Mode* is a periodical that addresses printed matter in fashion practice by Laura Gardner and Karina Soraya.
-Continuing the mission of *Mode and Mode* in exploring experimental publishing practices at the margins of fashion, this issue shares, in chronological order, a body of experimental text works by the critical fashion practice of D&K.
+Continuing the mission of *Mode and Mode* in exploring experimental publishing practices at the margins of fashion, this issue shares a body of experimental text works by the critical fashion practice of D&K. Accompanying the D&K *Look Book 2019
-      Accompanying the D&K *Look Book 2019 - All or Nothing, Mode and Mode 7 serves as* an anthology of text works and biographical listings of key D&K projects from 2012 to present.
+      - All or Nothing, Mode and Mode 7* serves as an anthology of text works and biographical listings of key D&K projects from 2012 to present.

       As intrinsic to their exhibition and garment-based work, D&K produce